earthly/website/README.md

 ```
 earthly +build
 ```
-Results will be outputed to `build` and future dated posts will not be included.
+Results will be output to `build` and future dated posts will not be included.
 To include future dated posts use:
 ```
 earthly +dev-build
 ```

 # How to Deploy
-Anything merged into main is deployed using `earthly +build` in github actions.
+Anything merged into main is deployed using `earthly +build` in GitHub actions.

 ## FAQS